| Peter Upton's |

 Scientifically correct to a second, and adjustable to any period.
 The bell rings at half-time and full-time.

-Stefano Montecchiesi sent me this catalogue illustration of set W. In the 1976 price list it is the second most expensive item at £2.80.
+Stefano Montecchiesi sent me this Italian catalogue illustration of set W. In the 1976 price list it was the second most expensive item at £2.80.
 To compare, the then new stadium grandstand was £2.95, and two floodlights £2.20.
 For that reason I was expecting something a little more grand than the illustration shows.
 I used to use an old white kitchen timer for Subbuteo matches, and it was actually surprisingly similar to this item.

-The set first arrived in 1950, became C152 in 1977, and had vanished by 1979.
+• The set first arrived in 1950, became C152 in 1977, and had vanished by 1979.

-In the 1950s this tended to be cheaper than the pitch, but is more expensive by 1961-62.
+• In the 1950s this tended to be cheaper than the pitch, but is more expensive by 1961-62.
 In this catalogue it is 25s beating the brand new floodlighting (24/6) and the combination edition (21s).
 Only two items cost more.
 The Super Assembled set (49/6) and the biggest EPNS Cup (50/6).

 Set X: Croid glue.